rust-lang/rust/text/0000-cargo-cfg-dependencies.md

 # Unresolved questions
 [unresolved]: #unresolved-questions

-* This is no the only change that's known to Cargo which is known to not be forwards-compatible, so it may be best to lump them all together into one Cargo release instead of releasing them over time, but should this be blocked on those ideas? (note they have not been formed into an RFC yet)
+* This is not the only change that's known to Cargo which is known to not be forwards-compatible, so it may be best to lump them all together into one Cargo release instead of releasing them over time, but should this be blocked on those ideas? (note they have not been formed into an RFC yet)